atulkumar2/investor_paradise/README.md

 **How it works**:

-1. Agent loads data (uses Parquet cache if available - 13x faster)
+1. Agent loads data from Parquet cache (downloaded from GitHub on first run)
 2. Processes query through 5-agent pipeline with event compaction
 3. Displays beautifully formatted report with Rich library
 4. Tracks tokens/cost and saves session to SQLite database